Add TikTok Pixel to a Link

 TikTok's systems often generate automated clicks for link previews and security scanning.
 These can inflate your click counts.
 See our article on TikTok invalid traffic for more information and how to filter these out.

 Yes.
-Go to Settings → Default Link Settings and paste your TikTok Pixel code in the retargeting section.
+Go to Settings → Default Link Settings and enter your TikTok Pixel ID.
 All new links will automatically include it.

 Yes.
 You can add multiple tracking pixels to a single link.
-Just paste them one after another in the code boxes, or use Google Tag Manager to manage all your pixels in one place.
+Linkly supports dedicated fields for TikTok Pixel and Meta Pixel, plus a general retargeting section for any other pixels.
+You can also use Google Tag Manager to manage all your pixels in one place.

 How do I track specific events like purchases?

-Add TikTok's event code to the Body Tags section.
+For custom event tracking, use the manual integration method.
+Add TikTok's event code to the Body Tags section under Retargeting & tracking pixels.
 For example, to track a 'ViewContent' event, add the appropriate ttq.track() call.
 Refer to TikTok's documentation for the correct event code syntax.